Male vs Female Ball Pythons — How to Tell the Difference

 Anal Spurs

 Once upon a time, ball pythons’ ancestors actually had hind legs!
-Their anal spurs are what is left over of those legs after many thousands of years of evolution.
-You can find these spurs on the underside of your snake near their vent.
+Their anal spurs (also referred to as pelvic spurs or cloacal spurs) are what is left over of those legs after many thousands of years of evolution.

 Anal spurs are bony protrusions on either side of the cloaca.
 The cloaca is a small opening located at the end of your snake’s body and beginning of their tail.
 These spurs are very pronounced on old world snakes such as our ball pythons and boas.